icons8/lunacy-docs/docs/release-notes/index.md

 ### **Improvements**

-- styles and colors of UI controls have a more consistent style
+- Styles and colors of UI controls have a more consistent style
-- icons updated
+- Icons updated
-- removed object properties when artboard tool is active
+- Removed object properties when artboard tool is active
 - System fonts and Google Fonts have a single list sorted by name now

 ### **Bugs Fixes**

-- closing the main menu by clicking outside of it
+- Closing the main menu by clicking outside of it
-- sketch file loading error when it has extended text objects with inline styles
+- Sketch file loading error when it has extended text objects with inline styles
-- file name fix on "Save as" dialog
+- File name fix on "Save as" dialog
-- fixed object renaming in the layer tree
+- Fixed object renaming in the layer tree
-- text alignment resets when other properties change
+- Text alignment resets when other properties change
-- increased color precision when loading and save sketch files
+- Increased color precision when loading and save sketch files

 ## 3.2
 Download the [Installer](https://desktop.icons8.com/lunacy/LunacySetup_3.2.exe) or [Portable](https://desktop.icons8.com/lunacy/LunacyPortable_3.2.zip)